-Tasty and flavorful Spiced Moroccan Lentil Soup.
+Tasty and flavorful Spiced Moroccan Lentil and Vegetable Soup.
 Warm your soul and your belly with this delicious, easy to make soup.
-It’s not spicy, but is full of flavor and veggies.
+It's not spicy, but is full of flavor and veggies.
 Vegan and gluten free, too!

 I love soup.
 It's delicious, filling, and pretty easy to make.
 And you always end up with so much soup that there is enough of it for a couple of days, which is a good thing in my book.